 All students study the fundamentals of each Science in Year 9.
-Students are in tiers and in Year 10 all tiers, bar the bottom one, will continue to study the Triple Science route.
-A final decision about Triple or Combined will be made after the end of Year 10 PPEs.
+Student will be streamed at the start of Year 10 into Triple and Combined pathway cohorts, based on assessments in Year 9.
+In most cases, a final decision about Triple or Combined entry will be made after the end of Year 10 PPEs.
 This will be based on the average scores from all assessments completed during Year 10.